nickyjgarland/trac_data_reuse/README.md

 [![DOI](https://zenodo.org/badge/602466534.svg)](https://zenodo.org/badge/latestdoi/602466534)

-This repository contains the presentatiion, data and training materials that accompanies the TRAC Webinar: 'Data reuse, digital literacy and the Roman Rural Settlement Project'.
+This repository contains the presentation, data and training materials that accompanies the TRAC Webinar: 'Data reuse, digital literacy and the Roman Rural Settlement Project'.

 A recording of this presentation can be found on Youtube [here](https://youtu.be/GekhN_7mT2c).